ANNEBORTOLI/users-validations/README.md

 ## :notebook_with_decorative_cover:About the project

-This is an application build using Ruby on Rails, using the Bootstrap styling library and the JavaScript framework Stimulus.
+This is an application build using Ruby on Rails, using the Bootstrap.

-The main objetive of this application is to apply validations to the filled fields and display the filling errors in their respective fields.
+The main objetive of this application is to apply validations to the fields while creating and editing new users.
+Therefore, this application doesn't use authentication.

+If you want to add sign in/login functionalites you can use a flexible authentication solution for Rails with gem Devise(https://rubygems.org/gems/devise/versions/4.2.0?locale=en).

-It's also possible to see a list of all Users sorted alphabetically, and search for other users by any attribute (name, email, phone number or cpf).
+It's possible to see a list of all Users sorted alphabetically, and search for other users by any attribute (name, email, phone number or cpf).
+You cant also add, edit, create and delete users.

 ### 🛠️Technologies